 We used Hamilton State Bank for our construction loan.
 We were very pleased with the whole process, and the employees.
 The employees are very knowledgeable and responsive.
 We couldn't have asked for a more pleasant experience.
 We woulld highly recommend Hamilton State Bank to others.

-The Texas Ratio for Hamilton State Bank decreased slightly from 46.23% as of September 30, 2012 to 39.65% as of September 30, 2013, resulting in a positive change of 14.22%.This indicates that the balance sheet and financial strength for Hamilton State Bank has improved slightly in recent periods.
+The Texas Ratio for Hamilton State Bank held steady from 40.09% as of December 31, 2012 to 36.36% as of December 31, 2013, resulting in a positive change of 9.31%.This indicates that the balance sheet and financial strength for Hamilton State Bank has held steady in recent periods.

 |FDIC Certificate #||57810|